materialsproject/pymatgen/docs/index.rst

    *The code is mightier than the pen.*

-Latest Change Log (v1.8.3)
+Latest Change Log (v1.9.0)
 --------------------------

-1. spglib_adaptor now supports disordered structures.
-2. Update to support new spglib with angle_tolerance.
-3. Changes to Borg API to support both file and directory style paths.
-4. Speed up for COMPLETE_ORDERING algo for PartialRemoveSpecieTransformation.
+1. Completely new json encoder and decoder that support serialization of almost all pymatgen objects.
+See `Using pymatgen`_ section for more details.

 .. toctree::
    :maxdepth: 2